Lasse Møller

 Lasse Møller (born 11 June 1996) is a Danish handball player who plays for SG Flensburg-Handewitt and the Danish national team.
 He has also played several matches for the Danish national junior and youth teams.

-In May 2019, he signed a contract with the German club SG Flensburg-Handewitt.
+In the 2019/20 season he scored the second most goals in the Danish handball league.
+In May 2019, he signed a contract with the German club SG Flensburg-Handewitt starting at the 2020/21 season.

 He made his debut on the Danish national team on 26 October 2017.
+In 2023 he was part of the Danish team that won the 2023 World Handball Championship.